hupe13/extensions-leaflet-map-dsgvo/readme.md

 * It is now an official WordPress plugin! https://wordpress.org/plugins/dsgvo-leaflet-map/
 * textdomain changed, please check your TTfP settings for this plugin.
+* After updating the plugin will be deactivated.
+Please reactivate it!